 The same is true for thinking.
 The problem with thinking is that we have become so used to the processes that we don’t even know what they are.
 They have become second nature to us.

 Leadership Skills Takeaway

 When learning new thinking skills, we must use and practice them in the same way until we no longer even notice that we’re doing it.
-We have internalized them and it is simply the new way we think and believe, the resultant behavior will produce much more desirable outcomes.
+We have internalized them, which is simply the new way we think and believe; the resultant behavior will produce much more desirable outcomes.